How do you support delegates affected by the United States’ travel ban?

 The long wait for conference waivers

 Though travellers planning to attend academic and research conferences in the US are eligible to apply for individual waivers to do so, these often leave applicants in administrative limbo.
-After she was refused a visa, Leili applied for a waiver but was told she now faces a four- or five-month wait for approval.
+After she was refused a visa for the United States, Leili applied for a waiver but was told she now faces a four- or five-month wait for approval.

 On Twitter, she read the case of a scientist who’d applied for a waiver to attend a conference.
 The result?
 “They were given approval a year after they had applied and told, ‘If the reason for travel is still valid we’ll issue the visa.’”
 Their conference had finished the previous year.